wh289/AI-projects/AI Agent work/JobSearch Agent/README.md

 | Why | Text |

 Then **share the database with your integration**: open the DB → `···` → *Connections* → add the integration you created.
-Skipping this is the single most common reason Notion writes fail with a 404.

 ### 4. Add your CV